John Tavener: Conversion to Orthodox Christianity

-Tavener converted to the Russian Orthodox Church in 1977.
+Tavener converted to the Orthodox Church in 1977.
 Orthodox theology and liturgical traditions became a major influence on his work.
 He was particularly drawn to its mysticism, studying and setting to music the writings of Church Fathers and completing a setting of the Divine Liturgy of St. John Chrysostom, the principal eucharistic liturgy of the Orthodox Church: this was Tavener's first directly Orthodox-inspired music.

 Later career

 Tavener's subsequent explorations of Russian and Greek culture resulted in Akhmatova Requiem: this failed to enjoy success either at its Edinburgh Festival premiere in 1981, or at its Proms' performance the following week where many of the audience left before it finished.
 Of more lasting success was Tavener's short unaccompanied four-part choral setting of William Blake's poem "The Lamb", written one afternoon in 1982 for his nephew Simon's third birthday.
 This simple homophonic piece is usually performed as a Christmas carol.
 Later prominent works include The Akathist of Thanksgiving of 1987, written in celebration of the millennium of the Russian Orthodox Church; The Protecting Veil, first performed by cellist Steven Isserlis and the London Symphony Orchestra at the 1989 Proms; and Song for Athene (1993).
 The two choral works were settings of texts by Mother Thekla, a Russian Orthodox abbess who was Tavener's long-time spiritual adviser until her death in 2011.
 Song for Athene in particular gained worldwide exposure when performed at the funeral of Diana, Princess of Wales in 1997.

 Tavener's Fall and Resurrection, first performed in 2000, used instruments such as ram's horn, Ney flute and kaval.
-It was dedicated to the Prince of Wales, with whom Tavener formed a lasting friendship.
+It was dedicated to the then Prince of Wales, with whom Tavener formed a lasting friendship.
 His work Ikon of Eros (2003) was commissioned for violinist Jorja Fleezanis, then concertmaster of the Minnesota Orchestra, with vocal soloists and the Minnesota Chorale and recorded at the Cathedral of St. Paul, conducted by Paul Goodwin.
 Also in 2003 Tavener composed the exceptionally large work The Veil of the Temple (which was premièred at the Temple Church, London), based on texts from a number of religions.
 Identified by Tavener as "the supreme achievement of my life", it is set for four choirs, several orchestras and soloists and lasts at least seven hours.
 Prayer of the Heart, written for and performed by Björk, was premiered in 2004.
 In 2007 Tavener composed The Beautiful Names, a setting of the 99 names of God in the Muslim tradition, sung in Arabic.